Episode 38 Overview

 Ben: But before we get started, I want to remind you that this podcast is brought to you by the marketing team at Searchmetrics.
 We are an SEO and content marketing platform that helps enterprise scale businesses, monitor their online presence and make data driven decisions.

-Ben: To support you, our loyal podcast listeners, we’re offering a complimentary digital diagnostic.
+Ben: To support you, our loyal podcast listeners, we’re offering a complimentary consultation.
 A member of our digital services group, the team that Marlin works on, will provide you with a consultation that reviews how your website content and SEO strategies can be optimized.
-To schedule your free digital diagnostic, go to searchmetrics.com/diagnostic.
+To schedule your free consultation, go to searchmetrics.com/request-free-consultation.

 Ben: Okay.
 Here’s the first installment of Content Optimization Week with Marlon glover, Searchmetrics’, content services team lead.
 Marlon, welcome to the Voices of Search podcast.